afsify/chateph-messenger/README.md

-# ChatHub Messenger
+# Chateph Messenger

-Welcome to ChatHub Messenger - where instant connections come to life!
+Welcome to Chateph Messenger - where instant connections come to life!
 Engage in real-time, one-day chat sessions with strangers effortlessly, fostering a dynamic and ephemeral chat environment.
-Here are the key features that make ChatHub Messenger stand out:
+Here are the key features that make Chateph Messenger stand out:

 ## Features

 - **Instant Connections:** Seamlessly connect with strangers in real-time, engaging in one-day chat sessions that add an element of excitement to every conversation.
 - **Anonymous Entry:** Begin chatting with just a username, ensuring privacy and allowing users to enjoy the chat experience without sharing personal details.
-- **Ephemeral Messaging:** Embrace the ephemeral nature of ChatHub Messenger, where accounts automatically vanish after 24 hours.
+- **Ephemeral Messaging:** Embrace the ephemeral nature of Chateph Messenger, where accounts automatically vanish after 24 hours.
 This ensures a fresh and dynamic chat environment, promoting spontaneous and lively conversations.
 - **Live Chat:** Engage in real-time conversations with other users through the live chat feature.
 - **Responsive Dark Theme UI:** Enjoy a visually appealing and responsive dark theme UI that enhances the overall chat experience, making it easy on the eyes and suitable for different devices.
 - **Active Users in the Same Timeframe:** Connect with users who are active within the same 24-hour timeframe, creating a lively and engaging chat community.